In this blog, we look at why APIs and open banking are critical for scalability and what US banks can learn from what’s happening across the pond.

+Rather than fighting the system, banks should be capitalizing on the opportunity to innovate and better serve customers.
 While strides are being made to embrace open banking, some are still missing the boat when it comes to addressing the underlying issues that are spurring this type of change in the first place.
-One such issues is the clunky user experience resulting from fragmented APIs.
+One such issue is the clunky user experience resulting from fragmented APIs.

 Seamlessness is at the heart of payments, and seamlessness requires standardization, adherence to best practices, and protocol.
 To scale, the open banking universe needs to address fragmented API standardization, which can actually have the opposite effect when not addressed.

-While the US is behind Europe in terms of open banking, many predict that forward-thinking FIs that are already beginning to adopt an open banking model will spur others to do the same.
+Forward-thinking FIs that are already beginning to adopt an open banking model will spur others to do the same.
 Additionally, consumer desire will likely move FIs in that direction as calls for greater transparency and choice are heeded.

 Open banking certainly offers more visibility into the third-party ecosystem—for banks, consumers, and regulators.
 This visibility should be embraced by FIs, who could greatly enhance offerings and technology to better meet the needs of customers.
 In an open banking world, FIs are not only creating products but acting as sources of data.
 Many banks don’t have the visibility they would like into third-party tools connected to their data.
-Greater transparency is a boon for all, especially banks, who must often foot the bill for fraudulent activity where the source is unknown.
+Greater transparency is a boon for all, especially banks, which must often foot the bill for a fraudulent activity where the source is unknown.
 A pivotal point is ensuring that third parties that have access to FI data are meeting security standards.